open-horizon/exchange-api/README.md

     - detect if pattern contains 2 services that depend on the same exclusive MS
     - detect if a pattern is updated with service that has userInput w/o default values, and give warning
     - Consider changing all creates to POST, and update (via put/patch) return codes to 200

 ## Changes in 2.71.0

+- Issue 491: Updated the service definition, deployment policy and pattern definitions to support vault based secrets to be used with OH.

+## Changes in 2.71.0

-- Issue 493: Added route GET/orgs/{orgid}/status to fetch org specific information.
+- Issue 174: Added route GET/orgs/{orgid}/status to fetch org specific information.

 ## Changed in 2.70.0